 From angles to lines, from scaling to dimensions – engineering drawings are essential for a successful project in the mechanical and technical fields.

 It’s all about accuracy, precision and understanding the tiny details that make up the big picture.

-The visual representation of an idea, product or concept comes in the form of shapes, lines and symbols, so it’s important to have a good grasp on what these components mean in order to be successful.
+The visual representation of an idea, product, or concept comes in the form of shapes, lines and symbols, so it’s important to have a good grasp of what these components mean in order to be successful.

 Importance of Engineering Drawings in Mechanical and Technical Fields: